csc-training/hip-programming/streams/04-streams-timings/README.md

 Ensure that you're placing your events in the correct stream.

-Refer to your trace output in Perfetto to check that the timings make sense.
+Refer to your trace output in Perfetto to check that the timings are sensible.

 ## HIP functions used